saharshgoenka/CSE412-SocialMediaSite/README.md

 ## Home Page

 The homepage features a series of introductory messages, followed by a "Create Tweet" box.
 Upon entering tweet content and clicking "Tweet," a tweet is generated.
 The tweet content may consist of text alone or a combination of text and an image, which can be inserted using the "Choose Image" option.
 Below the tweet creation box, the database displays all tweets.
 Each tweet is structured with the username as a blue hyperlink leading to the profile page, and "View Comments" as a blue hyperlink leading to the comments page.
 Additionally, each tweet includes a count, allowing users to increase or decrease it by pressing the like or dislike buttons.
 The reshare button enables users to reshare or unshare a tweet with a single click.
 The content of each tweet is displayed prominently in the middle, and if an image is attached, it is included in the content.
+At the very bottom are two hyperlinks "Settings" and "Logout".
+Clicking logout will lead to the user getting logged out.
+Thus, the user will be kicked from the home page back to login page.
+Clicking the settings hyperlink will lead to a settings page.

 ## Profile Page